ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 Step 2: Driver gets things started on first letter
 -----------------------------------------------------------------

-Bring up IDLE.
+Bring up IDLE3.
 Create a new file called "lab03.py" in your repo.
-To do this, in IDLE go to the menu option File-> New.
+To do this, in IDLE3 go to the menu option File-> New.
 Then continue with the following steps

 ### Step 2c: Start a function definition for first letter